B-HAR: an open-source baseline framework for in depth study of human activity recognition datasets and workflows: Methodology

-B-HAR takes in input two files containing, respectively, i) the dataset, i.e., values of the signals perceived by sensors during human activities, enriched by information concerning the testing subject identity, the data collection session, and the performed activity at a specific timestamp, and ii) a configuration file that defines the library workflow.
+In order to start the analysis, the first step is to perform the B-HAR object instantiation.
+It takes several input parameters, further detailed in this section.
+In particular, the dataset input path can be a single file or a directory.
+In the case of a directory, B-HAR will merge all files inside it to create the entire dataset, i.e., values of the signals perceived by sensors during human activities, enriched by information concerning the testing subject identity, the data collection session, and the performed activity at a specific timestamp.